 Transitions are carefully planned for and significant time is given to ensure continuity of learning and care.
 At times of transition, we acknowledge the child's needs and strive to establish effective partnerships with those involved with the child and other settings.
-Children attend a number of introductory sessions when starting in Badgers Class and the current children in Badgers take part in a 'Moving on up' day with the rest of the school.
+Children attend several introductory sessions when starting in Badgers Class and the current children in Badgers take part in a 'Moving on up' day with the rest of the school.
+Parents are also given a social story about Badgers Class to share with their children over the summer to help support their transition when they join us in September.

-Parents and carers are encouraged to attend an open evening where they are given the opportunity to speak with myself and my staff about their child and any concerns or queries that they may have about their child joining Haughton School.
+Parents and carers are encouraged to attend an open evening where I share information about Badgers Class and they also have the opportunity to speak with myself and my staff about their child and any concerns or queries that they may have about their child joining Haughton School.

 At the end of the EYFS, the EYFS teacher meets with the teachers from Key Stage 1 (KS1) to liaise with them and discuss the individual children and their specific needs, together with detailed written information given to the staff.
-The children's assessment data, 'First of the Month' and 'Maths Journey' books are sent with them to Class 1, Class 2 and Class 3 so that their new teachers are able to plan for their next steps in learning from the moment they enter their new class.
+The children's assessment data, 'First of the Month' and 'Maths Journey' books are sent with them to Class 1, Class 2 and Class 3 so that their new teachers can plan for their next steps in learning from the moment they enter their new class.